Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 From the spellbinding views of the Schlegeisspeicher reservoir to the wine collection at Olpererhütte, this Austrian hut to hut hike is like no other.

-This trail is best undertaken by experienced hikers, as there are some difficult secured passages along the route and some demanding descents.
-Though, no special equipment is needed.
+This trail is best undertaken by experienced hikers, as there are some difficult secured passages along the route and some demanding descents (slippery and exposed).
+No special equipment is needed.

 Trail Stats